ckcherry23/ckcherry23.github.io/content/jobs/Makino Asia/index.md

 ---

-- Single-handedly developed a customizable web interface for Machine Performance Analytics, which helped analyse and improve machining effectively instead of spending days on data processing and visualization
+- Developed a customizable web dashboard for analysing and comparing machinery performance with graphs in real-time or on historical data instead of machine operators spending 4+ hours on manual IoT data processing

 - Optimized the graph plotting algorithms to reduce runtime from minutes to less than 10 seconds while maintaining the data granularity